S34m1n4t0r/health_sense/README.md

 4. **Usage**: Once the sensor module is assembled, calibrated, and ready, you can start using it to measure light exposure in your research.
 See the [Usage](#usage) section for more details.

-For more detailed instructions and documentation, please refer to the individual documents provided in the [`docs`](docs/) directory.

 ## Usage